rashkolnikov/spring-knowledge/README.md

 ## Spring knowledge

-In this project we will deal with issues associated with Spring development.
+In this project we will build a Spring application.